Article written by

 Some helpful questions to consider include the following:

-● What are the estimated costs of attendance for every school that I’m targeting?
+● What are the estimated costs of attendance for every school that you’re targeting?

-● Realistically, how am I going to pay for law school?
+● Realistically, how are you going to pay for law school?
 Is it mostly loans?
 Almost entirely loans?
 Or a good amount of out-of-pocket cash?

-● What is the average indebtedness of graduates of your targeted law schools?
+● What is the average indebtedness of graduates from your targeted law schools?
 Along with that, how successful are those graduates in finding the job that you would like after graduation?

-● Are you comfortable with the financial consequences of choosing your number one career choice, even though you may not necessarily like the job or that it may decades to pay off your loans?
+● Are you comfortable with the financial consequences of choosing your number one career choice, even though you may not necessarily like the job and it may take decades to pay off your loans?

 ● If you are seeking a career in government or public interest work, will your job be covered by loan forgiveness programs like the PSLF or LRAPS?

-Answering these questions will go a long way to helping you avoid mistakes and making the best financial decisions for y
+Answering these questions will go a long way towards helping you avoid mistakes and make the best financial decisions.